Español English

 They are annual aromatic herbaceous plants (perennials in tropical regions) that reach 50 cm (19.68") in height.
 The leaves are glossy green ovate.
 There are large-leaved, small-leaved, and purple varieties.
 The small white flowers appear in terminal spikes.
 They bloom in summer.

-They are used in borders, in gardens of aromatic plants and in pots for balconies, windows, patios and greenhouses.
+Sweet Basil is used in borders, in gardens of aromatic plants and in pots for balconies, windows, patios and greenhouses.
 It has stimulating and spasmodic medicinal properties.
 Prepare infusions with fresh leaves, not dried.
 With the leaves, sauce like pesto is prepared.
 Basil consumption is not recommended for pregnant women.

 Fresh leaves can be collected from mid spring to late summer.
 The leaves dry out in autumn so that you can enjoy their aroma during winter.
 To do this, the bush is cut and hung upside down in a dark place with good ventilation.